openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ## Identity protection

-The current EDHOC methods protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers.
+The current EDHOC methods protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See Section 9.1 of {{RFC9528}}).
 However, there are differences between the two variants described in this draft:

   1. **Variant 1**: neither the Initiator's identity nor the Responder's identity are protected against active or passive attackers.